ondat/documentation/docs/operations/upgrade.md

 This document details a step-by-step procedure to upgrade an Ondat v2 cluster.

-Keep in mind that upgrading a cluster will require minor downtime of applications using Ondat volumes.
-However we will take steps to minimize the required downtime as much as possible.

 > ⚠️ Ensure that you have read the [PIDs prerequisite introduced in Ondat
 > v2.3](/docs/prerequisites/pidlimits) and that you check the
 > init container logs to ensure your environments PID limits are set correctly.